-This section assesses key aspects of the main experience within the park/garden.
-This includes all elements within the main outdoor park/garden areas, pathways, and any additional internal exhibition space within the visitor centre if in place.
-A hugely important aspect of the main experience will be the maintenance and presentation of the park/garden, and how any points of interest are highlighted to visitors for further engagement.
+This section assesses key aspects of the main experience within the attraction.
+This includes all elements within the main exhibition or activity areas and connecting areas such as corridors.
+A hugely important aspect of the main experience will be the interpretation and storytelling aspect, and how this is delivered.
 Consider that today's visitors are increasingly informed and discerning, often comparing their experiences with those offered by top international attractions.
+As a result, attractions should deliver a well-rounded, engaging, and up-to-date offering to truly satisfy and inspire.